What is The Genetic Information Non-Discrimination Act of 2008?

 Under GINA, healthcare insurance providers are prohibited from engaging in a variety of specific discriminatory practices.
 These practices include:

 - Healthcare insurance providers are prohibited from establishing rules for eligibility or adjusting premiums on the basis of genetic information.

 - Healthcare insurance providers are prohibited from requesting or requiring a genetic test from an individual or their family members, except in instances where a written request for a genetic test is used in conjunction with voluntary research that has been federally approved.
-In such cases, there are protections that are in place in regards to non-compliance or retaliation.
+In such cases, there are protections that are in place in regard to non-compliance or retaliation.

 - Healthcare insurance providers are prohibited from requesting, requiring, or purchasing an individual’s genetic information before or after they enroll in a healthcare plan.

 - Healthcare insurance providers are prohibited from obtaining or accessing the results of an individual’s genetic tests for any reason other than payment purposes.
 When accessing an individual’s genetic test results for payment purposes, healthcare insurance providers are only permitted to request the minimum information that is necessary to fulfill payment purposes.

 - Healthcare insurance providers are prohibited from exercising any forms of preexisting condition clauses unless or until the disease condition of an individual is manifest.

 - Healthcare insurance providers are prohibited from determining the specific rules for the creation, renewal, or replacement of an individual’s health insurance contract.